psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Fixed: Gutenberg purge now also fires on trash and permanent delete via the block editor REST API.
 * Fixed: Purge operations are now serialized with an atomic lock — concurrent purges from multiple sessions no longer collide.
 * Fixed: PHP timeout is now disabled before large purge and preload operations to prevent mid-operation kills on large caches.
-* Fixed: Preload flags overhauled — improved retry logic, IPv4 preference, and configurable read timeout.
+* Fixed: Preload flags overhauled — improved retry logic, IPv4 preference, and timeouts.
 * Fixed: WP_Filesystem no longer prompts for credentials in non-interactive contexts such as WP-Cron or REST API calls.
-* Fixed: Advanced tab correctly retains the full MISS list immediately after a Purge All.
+* Fixed: MILESTONE: Advanced tab correctly retains the full MISS list immediately after a Purge All.
 * Fixed: Auto-purge no longer fires on fresh install before settings have been saved.
 * Fixed: GNU Wget2 (aliased as wget on some distributions) is now detected and rejected.
 GNU Wget 1.x is required.
 * Fixed: cpulimit is now skipped entirely when the CPU limit is set to 100%
-* Fixed: Preload flags overhauled — improved retry logic, IPv4 preference, and configurable read timeout.
-* Fixed: Long preloads no longer silently break plugin state after completion.
 * Fixed: wp-config.php writes during Setup now use atomic temp-file replacement to prevent corruption on interrupted writes.
+* Fixed: Post-preload completion tasks (email, mobile preload, cache snapshot) no longer silently fail on long preloads — replaced blocking while/sleep loop with a non-blocking tick system that never approaches PHP or Nginx execution time limits.
 * Fixed: Existing tracking cron jobs and options left over from versions 2.0.1–2.1.4 are automatically cleaned up on upgrade.
 * Fixed: All runtime files (PID files, logs, crawl snapshot) are now stored in wp-content/uploads instead of the plugin directory.
 This prevents data loss during plugin updates and avoids writing to directories that should be read-only on hardened servers.
 * Fixed: safexec no longer crashes with "pathconf: Permission denied" on multi-site setups or environments where the current working directory is not traversable. safexec now switches to a safe working directory before executing.